What are Linked Servers in SQL Server?

-Do you know what are linked servers in SQL servers? if not, then don’t worry because, in this article, we will discuss linked servers in SQL.
+Do you know what are linked servers in SQL servers?
+If not, then don’t worry because, in this article, we will discuss linked servers in SQL.
 In SQL Server, a connected server is a database server linked to every other example of an SQL Server or a one-of-a-kind data supply, including an Oracle database or a MySQL database.

 Linked servers can question information from specific resources in a single SQL announcement.
 They enable customers to retrieve and control records from far-off databases as though they have been a part of the nearby database.